Defending Your Self

 Dealing with conflict

-In an attempt to protect yourself from the pain of any conflict, to defend, prevent or disable a conflict which could escalate into a more difficult situation, that might lead to injury or even loss of life.
+In an attempt to protect yourself from the pain of any conflict, to defend, prevent, or disable a conflict that could escalate into a more difficult situation that might lead to injury or even loss of life.

 If you’re unable to admit that you overreact in certain circumstances (which we are all prone to do), you can easily identify this self-defense mechanism being engaged in by others.

 A common response in self-defense of potential conflicts is to play the blame card, blame the other person or someone else to remove the focus from you.
 Certainly, you could be falsely accused, or you could be in a heightened state of defensiveness due to unresolved issues from your past.
-And who knows what lies in the dark recesses of our heart and mind?
-There can be a wide variety of pent-up emotion, fear, guilt or shame fueling your defensiveness.
+And who knows what lies in the dark recesses of our hearts and minds?
+There can be a wide variety of pent-up emotions, fear, guilt, or shame fueling your defensiveness.

 It’s interesting to sit back and watch two people defending their selves.
 It is not unlike hand-to-hand combat only using accusatory words instead of fisticuffs.